JoschuarGao/ML_Aufgabe/README.md

 ## Project Structure

 - `ML_utimi_uktno.ipynb`: The Jupyter notebook containing the core project.
-- `ml_utimi_uktno.py`: The Python script that contains the main model training and inference logic.
 - `train_val_data`: Folder containing the training and validation datasets, with subfolders representing different categories such as Bicycle, Bus, etc.
 - `test_data`: Folder containing the test dataset for model evaluation.